 Small Claims Courts

-A small claims court in Michigan will hear lawsuits involving violations of a housing statute by landlords and tenants up to $5,000.
+A Michigan small claims court will hear lawsuits involving violations of a housing statute by up to $5,000.
 Common disputes usually involve the return of security deposits, failure to pay rent, or the charges of fees.

-A tenant may think that they have returned the property in a good state, but the landlord may disagree.
+A Michigan tenant may think that they have returned the rental in a good state, but the landlord may disagree.

 Landlord Entry